 Because the Wintergreen Boxwood is a naturally small plant, it needs a lot less clipping to keep small hedges tidy than other boxwoods do.
 In fact if you don’t want perfect neat hedges all year, one clip a year will be enough.
 The great thing about the Wintergreen Boxwood is that the more you clip it, the denser and more solid the growth becomes, so for the best results and the neatest garden, clip two or three times a year – it’s a fun job with great results.
 For a dense hedge, plant your bushes 12 – 18 inches apart, using the tighter spacing if you want a very low hedge.
 When clipping, always make the top narrower than the bottom – this is the secret to keeping your hedge thick right to the ground.

+Because it has been specially selected, this plant needs to be carefully reproduced from stem pieces taken from selected plants of the correct variety.
+You may see cheaper boxwood bushes available, but these will be of uncertain origin, and you will not see the great results you will get from planting the Wintergreen Boxwood.
 The Wintergreen Boxwood is a very desirable special, hardy form of boxwood, so we know the demand is going to be high for the top-quality plant.
 We recommend you measure out what you need right away and order now to avoid being disappointed.